kioxia-jp/aisaq-diskann/workflows/AiSAQ_index.md

 1. **--use_aisaq**: Enable AiSAQ search, when enabled, the PQ vectors will be read from the media on demand.
 2. **--pq_read_io_engine** (default is aio): Select IO engine to use for reading the PQ vectors from the media.
 Supported io-engines are `aio` and `uring`.
 Valid only with `use_aisaq` option.
 3. **-V (--vector_beamwidth)** (default is 1): The vector beamwidth to be used for search.
 Value must be <= `W`.
 Valid only with `use_aisaq` option.
-4. **--pq_cache_size** (default is 0): PQ vectors cache DRAM size, may be specified in B, KB, MB, GB or in % of the total vectors.
+4. **--pq_cache_size** (default is 0): PQ vectors cache DRAM size, may be specified in B, KiB, MiB, GiB or in % of the total vectors.
 You may use B/K/M/G/% suffix to specify this value, if no suffix, specified as the number of vectors (e.g. 0.8%, 0.6G, or 100000).
 Valid only with `use_aisaq` option.
-5. **--pq_read_page_cache_size** (default is 0): PQ vectors read page cache DRAM size - per thread, may be specified in B, KB, MB or GB.
-You may use B/K/M/G suffix to specify this value, if no suffix, specified in Bytes.
+5. **--pq_read_page_cache_size** (default is 0): PQ vectors read page cache DRAM size - per thread, may be specified in B, KiB, MiB or GiB, maximal value is 32MiB.
+You may use B/K/M/G suffix to specify this value, if no suffix, specified in Bytes (e.g. 0.012G or 3.5M).
 Applicable only with index that was built with `rearrange` option.
 Valid only with `use_aisaq` option.

 ### Notes
 - Search in non-AiSAQ mode using AiSAQ index is supported.